wcarvalho/jaxneurorl/README.md

 - the agent's loss function/objective
 - the agent's actor class which selects action in response to observations

-These functions are given as input to a `make_train` fn which creates a `train` function that runs the experiment.
+These functions are given as input to a `make_train` function which creates a `train` function that runs the experiment.
 # Install